A Short Guide to a Long Weekend Break in Rouen

 Rouen Christmas Market

-If Rouen is where you find yourself at Christmastime, then a visit to the Traditional Christmas Market is in order.
-The market takes place outside the Rouen Cathedral; traders sell their artisan confectionery, mulled wine and cider, handcrafted Christmas decorations, gifts and other seasonal goodies.
+If you happen to be in Rouen during the Christmas season, you should pay a visit to the Traditional Christmas Market.
+The market is located outside the Rouen Cathedral, where traders offer their artisanal sweets, mulled wine and cider, handmade Christmas decorations, gifts, and other seasonal treats.

 Eat & Drink Your Way Around Rouen